 Cathode Strip ChambersCathode Strip Chambers lucas Wed, 11/23/2011 - 17:24

-Cathode strip chambers (CSC) are used in the endcap disks where the magnetic field is uneven and particle rates are high.
+Cathode strip chambers (CSC) are used in the endcap disks where the magnetic field is uneven and particle rates are higher than in the barrel.

 Because the strips and the wires are perpendicular, we get two position coordinates for each passing particle.

-In addition to providing precise space and time information, the closely spaced wires make the CSCs fast detectors suitable for triggering.
+In addition to providing precise spatial and timing information, the closely spaced wires make the CSCs fast detectors suitable for triggering.
 Each CSC module contains six layers making it able to accurately identify muons and match their tracks to those in the tracker.